RCR Requirements & Informal Instruction

 * The in-person education must be completed during each career stage (i.e., postdoctoral, physician fellow, K-awardee, faculty) at a minimum of once every 4 years.
 In-person sessions expire 4 years after the earliest session date.
 K awardees, research faculty and senior fellows may complete the in-person component by serving as an RCR Instructor.

-This short-term modification applies to postdoctoral, physician, T32/F32 fellows, and K awardees who have a start date prior to January 1, 2022 and have not yet completed all of their in-person RCR training.
+Effective June 30, 2023, the In-person Responsible Conduct of Research (RCR) training requirement that was relaxed due to the COVID-19 public health emergency will end.
+This short-term modification applied to postdoctoral, physician, T32/F32 fellows, and K awardees with a start date prior to January 1, 2023, who have not completed their in-person RCR training.

 CHOP RCR Program Requirements